Bloemert/bloemert.github.io/_posts/2019-02-01-Tech-Radar.md

 ### Blips

-The blips, or dots, on the radar, represent the actual technologies.
+The blips, or dots, on the radar represent the actual technologies.
 Please check in which quadrant and ring they belong to see how it is qualified by the TSG.

 ## Where is it?